liuyaojun1/542/README.md

 - **Users:** followers, user type (human or bot), and account creation time.

 The datasets are accessed directly from HuggingFace and are not stored in this repository due to size limitations.
-Instructions for accessing the data are provided in `data/raw/README.md`.

 ---